bjornedstrom/fall-from-grace/README.md

 `fall-from-grace` is a non-intrusive userspace process supervisor.

-It runs on the side of existing process, rather than below them (in contrast with, for example, `supervisord` or `daemontools`).
+It runs on the side of existing processes, rather than below them (in contrast with, for example, `supervisord` or `daemontools`).

 This is very early work in progress.

 # Rationale

-Judge, jury and executioner specifically designed to gracefully terminate processes leaking memory (but can be adapted for triggering on other aspects as well).
+Judge, jury and executioner specifically designed to gracefully terminate non-service processes (web browsers, media players...) leaking memory.
+Can easily be adapted for other triggers.

 It is written because I have not had great success with the standard unix facilities, such as setting resource limits.